mulirosantos/js-stopwatch/README.md

-# js-stopwatch
+# Simple JavaScript StopWatch
+***
-A simple JavaScript stopwatch with start, stop, restart and reset function
+## A simple stopwatch coded using only HTML, CSS and Javascript

+## Functions
+1. Start
+2. Stop
+3. Restart --> reset to 00 and autostart
+4. Reset --> only reset to 00